 Linking Stripe to MD HQ

 Go to your Stripe Account Settings (use the link or, from your Stripe dashboard, click on "Your Account" in the upper righthand corner, then click on "Account Settings").

-Get your API Keys: In the API Keys tab, copy and paste both live API keys (not the test keys) into a sticky note on the schedule home page of your EMR.
+Get your API Keys: Under the Developers Tab you will find the API keys, copy and paste both live API keys (not the test keys) into a sticky note on the schedule home page of your EMR.
 The two keys, which are long strings of letters and numbers, should start with "sk_live_..." and "pk_live_..."
-Send us a note at email@example.com to let us know when this is done.
+Send us a note at firstname.lastname@example.org to let us know when this is done.
 We'll log in to your build, pick up the keys, and use them to connect your Stripe account with your EMR build.
 Note: DO NOT send us your keys via email, as this is sensitive information and email is not secure.